JorelAli/CommandAPI/docssrc/src/kotlindsl.md

 /optionalArgument give <item> <amount>
 ```

-For both DSL variants you need to set the `optional` value to `true`:
+To declare an argument as optional you need to set the `optional` value to `true`:

 <div class="multi-pre">